 The Criminal Convictions Unit began life as Scotland’s first campus-based Innocence Project, set up in 2007-08 by Dr. Eamonn O’Neill, Director of the MSc. in Investigative Journalism at Strathclyde.
-The unit is effectively the last resort for those who genuinely believe themselves to be innocent, but who have exhausted the ordinary appeal process.
-The unit is unique in that it consists of both law students, from the University of Strathclyde Law Clinic, and journalism students, enabling a comprehensive investigation of any case the unit works on.

-For more information on the project or any other aspect of the Law Clinic, please email firstname.lastname@example.org.
+For more information on the project or any other aspect of the Law Clinic, please email: email@example.com.